michelalapenna/GNN-for-segmentation-of-XCT/README.md

 To build the second enlarged GCNN architecture, we adapt Vision Graph Neural Network (ViG) blocks.
 A ViG block consists of two main parts: the Grapher and the FFN (Feed Forward Network) modules.
 The Grapher module contains the Graph Convolutional layers, while the FFN module is a simple multi-layer perceptron with two fully-connected layers and it is introduced to further encourage the feature transformation and alleviate the typical phenomenon of over-smoothing in GCNNs.
 Indeed, introducing a FFN module after the Graph Convolutions interrupts the Message Passing flow and projects the nodes' embeddings into a larger space, thus avoiding over-smoothing when enlarging the architecture.
 The final architecture is built up by concatenating different ViG blocks.

 Our enlarged GCNN architecture comprises two adapted ViG blocks.
-The Grapher module contains one initial 3DCNN layer, useful to extract richer and more significative features for the nodes, and a succession of three GCLs as in the simple GNN architecture, each followed by a non-linearity: GAT (Graph Attention Networks), GraphSage, and GCN (Graph Convolutional Network).
-Likewise, the FFN module is composed of two linear layers separated by a non-linear activation function.
-The outputs of the two adapted ViG blocks are then summed together before passing through a final linear layer.
-This residual connection has the aim of helping the convergence of the model.
+The Grapher module contains one initial 3DCNN layer, useful to extract richer and more significative features for the nodes, and a succession of three GCLs as in the simple GNN architecture, each followed by a non-linearity: one first GIN (Graph Isomorphism Network) layer with a 2-layer MLP, and two consecutive GraphSage layers.
+Batch normalization is applied after the 3DCNN and after each GCL layer in the Grapher module.
+On the other side, the FFN module is composed of two linear layers separated by a non-linear activation function.
+The decoder of the model is simply constituted by the final linear layer.
+In between the different modules, skip connections are inserted to help the convergence of the model.
+We stress that the size and the topology of the graph is not changing throughout the architecture.
+On the other hand, the dimension of the embedding is increasing until the final dense layer projects it on the number of classes.

 ![two_archi(1)](https://github.com/michelalapenna/GNN-for-segmentation-of-XCT/assets/82046452/ed9c77b1-2183-48eb-ab43-fd1b2eacc221)

 ## The repository

-In the folder `scripts` we include the .pys containing all the necessary imports, custom functions and classes needed to execute the code in the notebooks.
+In the folder `scripts` we include the .pys containing all the necessary imports and utils functions, together with the definition of the models and the Train/Test functions.
 We furthermore provide separate notebooks for training and testing.

 The `Segmentation Examples` folder contains images showing the ground truth labels and the segmentation by our two models (both for synthetic and experimental slices).